XcelSwap/xcelswap-info-api/README.md

 ## v1 Documentation

-The documentation of the endpoints, for PancakeSwap v1, can be found [here](v1-documentation.md).
+The documentation of the endpoints, for XcelSwap v1, can be found [here](v1-documentation.md).